-India has advised its employers to allow remote work for mothers and expecting mothers that constitute an adaptation of its regulatory framework to accommodate for remote working.
+India has partially complied with its commitment to adapt regulatory frameworks to new forms of work while addressing the digital gender divide and intergenerational inequalities.
+India has adapted its regulatory framework to remote work by introducing Rule 43A to allow remote work and advising its employers to allow remote work for mothers and expecting mothers.
 However, it has not adapted its regulatory framework to platform work.
 Notwithstanding, India has introduced programs such as the New India Literacy Program and broadband infrastructure aimed to address digital inclusion.